A cheap chainstay protector can save your paintwork and silence your ride.

 Like the diameter, the chainstay length is not fixed so you’ll need a chainstay protector that’s long enough.
 Most are 250mm long but if you need more you can double up or cut down an extra protector to fit the gap.
 Some adhesive protectors also come with extra piece to increase coverage.

-If the chain stay protector can more it will and any dirt that’s wormed its way underneath will scuff the frame, so secure the chainstay protector with a zip tie.
+If the chain stay protector can move it will, and any dirt that’s wormed its way underneath will scuff the frame, so secure the chainstay protector with a zip tie.
 For full belt-and-braces stick on some tape to the stay first.

 If you’re running neoprene chainstay protector that you can remove, remove it often and clean away any debris and grit that has gotten underneath.
 This also allows you the opportunity to spot any wear or potential problems.